How to actually shut down an App?

 Search tags for this page

-how do i shut apps on my ipad down
+how do i shut down ipad apps

 how do you shut off programs on an ipad